ElliotRoe/Binary-To-Image/README.md

-# Binary_To_Image
+# Binary-To-Image
-Take binary and converts it to binary (green pixels are delimiters)
+Takes binary and converts it to an image (green pixels are delimiters)